 There are two types of green roofs.
 They differ in the height of the substrate, weight, function and which plants are being used; extensive and intensive green roofs:

 have a substrate height as low as 8 cm (3 inches) and have a low weight.
 Low growth plant species, often succulents, moos, herbs and grass dominate the vegetation.
 Extensive green roofs require little maintenance.
 As they are usually not used by people, they offer a valuable habitat for plants and animals.

 Intensive green roofs

-These have a substrate roof of at least 20 cm and have a greater weight.
+These roofs have a substrate height of at least 20 cm and therefore have a greater weight.
 Depending on the substrate height, nearly all types of plants can be planted.
-This including trees that need at least a substrate depth of 80 cm (2.5 feet), assuming they can be protected from the wind.
+This including trees that need at least a substrate height of 80 cm (2.5 feet), assuming they can be protected from the wind.
 An intensive green roof can take on all the functions of a garden.
 It needs appropriate care and maintenance and watering.
 Intensive green roofs are used by people, for example for recreation, sport or growing vegetables.

 By the way: You can find up to 30 species of wild bees on an intensive or semi-natural green roof.

 Roofs with a slope of 1,8 % (1°) up to 58 % (30°) can be greened.
 Roofs with a slope of more than 9 % need measures to prevent substrate erosion and slippage of the root protection and sealing layer.
 Roofs with a slope of more than 26% need measures to protect the erosion and slippage of the whole green roof.
 Greening a roof above a slope of 58% needs special construction measures and should definitely be installed by a professional company.

 The following roofs can be greened: